maddy9859/devlog/_posts/2013-12-29-Grunt-CSSRazor-Tool-For-CSS.md

 In order to solve that Issue, Ruben started working on a Grunt task runner that basically takes your css file, crawl up your webpage url and then filter the css rules that are present in that webpage.It uses phantomjs to simulate the browsers interaction.
+In short, it produces cleaned CSS based on actually used DOM.

 For those of you who aren't aware about grunt, [Grunt](http://gruntjs.com/) is essentially a node based taskrunner similar to Makefiles, plus you get